 Reach for this book when your daughter is struggling with her own 'superpowers', whether that is a unique talent she is shy about or a personality trait that makes her feel out of place at school.
 It is an ideal choice for the child who needs to see that even the most powerful heroes have to deal with homework, social cliques, and the awkwardness of growing up.
 This series reimagines iconic DC characters like Wonder Woman, Supergirl, and Batgirl as relatable high school students.
 While the plot involves saving the day from various villains, the heart of the book lies in how these girls navigate friendship and self-discovery.
 Parents will appreciate the way it frames 'being different' as a source of strength rather than a burden.
 It is a light, empowering read for the 7 to 11 age group that turns the high school experience into a relatable adventure.

 The approach is metaphorical and secular.
-Issues of identity and 'otherness' are explored through the lens of superpowers.
 The resolution is consistently hopeful and empowering, reinforcing that every individual has something unique to contribute.

 An 8-year-old girl who loves action and adventure but is feeling a bit intimidated by a new school or a new hobby.
-It is perfect for the child who feels they don't quite fit the 'standard' mold and needs a boost of confidence to embrace their unique traits.
+It is perfect for the child who is navigating the challenges of making new friends or finding their place in a group.

 These books are very safe for cold reading.
-Parents may want to discuss the distinction between the 'villains' in the book and the idea that even 'bad' behavior in school often stems from a lack of support or understanding.
+Parents may want to discuss how the book portrays villains and how their actions might stem from their own insecurities or lack of support, rather than simply being 'bad'.
+This can lead to a conversation about empathy and understanding different perspectives.
 A parent might notice their child downplaying their own successes to avoid standing out, or perhaps expressing frustration that they aren't 'good' at the same things as their peers.

 Younger readers (ages 7-8) will focus on the cool powers and the excitement of the battles.
 Older readers (9-11) will better appreciate the nuances of the social dynamics and the specific insecurities each hero faces.